guitarrapc/githubactions-lab/README.md

   - Currently timeout-minutes can set to jobs and steps, but workflow cannot change from default 360min.
   - No workaround.
 Please set `timeout-minutes` to every job.

+# Functionality limitation

+Relax the limit for `GitHub Team Plan` is myu strong expectation.

+- [ ] `Environment > Deployment protection rules` is not allowed in GitHub team Plan.
+You cannot use `Required reviewers` (Approvabl) and `Wait timer`.

 # Difference from other CI

 ## CI Migration